Sanjanadhananjayaa/mslearn-dp100/instructions/15-detect-unfairness.md

 3. Then read the notes in the notebook, running each code cell in turn.
 To run each cell select and click on **Run** on the menu.

 >**Note**: You might get the following error,Ignore it and carry on with running the next cells.

 ![](images/lab-15-warning.png)

+> **Note**: Kindly wait after you run each code cell until the CPU utilization is 0% else the succeeding code cells will not get executed.

 4. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.